AzureAD/azure-activedirectory-library-for-cordova/README.md

 It will add all needed application capabilities and toggle authContext to support ADFS.
 You can change its value to `false` and back later, or remove it from `config.xml` - call `cordova prepare` after it to apply the changes.

 __Note__: You should not normally use `adal-use-corporate-network` as it adds capabilities, which prevents an app from being published in the Windows Store.

-__Note__: In case if you have a Visual Studio 2015 Preview installed you may have issues with project packaging for Windows related to MSBuild v.14 issue.
-You can workaround this issue by using patched cordova-windows with MSBuild reverted to v.12:

-* Instead of `cordova platform add windows` use
-* `git clone -b msbuild14-issue https://github.com/MSOpenTech/cordova-windows`
-* `cordova platform add ..\cordova-windows`

 ## Copyrights ##
 Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.